kidlat2024/kidlatnews/content/news/2024/Jesus Christ Confirms Sibling Apollo Quiboloy's Divinity, Inferiority Complex.md

 Four years younger than his more famous sibling, Apollo developed a severe inferiority complex as a young man and later harbored a deep resentment at his older brother especially after Jesus Christ died for the sins of mankind, rose up from the dead after three days and later became a celebrity, worshipped by members of the religion that now bears his name.

-As centuries went by, Apollo became increasingly estranged from the Holy Family and spent most of his time holed up in his room in Heaven reading *hentai manga* and playing video games all day, only coming out to cavort with questionable celestial beings.
+As centuries went by, Apollo became increasingly estranged from his family and spent most of his time holed up in his room in Heaven reading *hentai manga* and playing video games all day, only coming out to cavort with questionable celestial beings.

 After exhausting his infinite patience, Jehovah finally banished Apollo to Earth and commanded that he redeem himself by saving mankind from wokeness, just as Jesus Christ once saved mankind from their wicked ways.